-The Indian Penal Code, 1860 ("IPC") and the IT Act penalize certain actions which may constitute commission of offence in connection with the exhibition or broadcast. of films.
-Specifically, the IPC penalizes production, circulation as well as consumption of obscene material.
-124 Similarly, transmission or publication of obscene material in electronic form is punishable under the IT Act.
-125 What is obscene is defined under the IPC to mean any object which is lascivious or appeals to the prurient interest or if its effect, or (where it comprises two or more distinct items) the effects of any one of its items, is, if taken as a whole, such as to tend to deprave and corrupt persons who are likely, having regard to all relevant circumstances, to read, see or hear the matter contained or embodied in it.
+The Indian Penal Code, 1860 ("IPC") and the IT Act penalize certain actions which may constitute commission of offence in connection with the exhibition or broadcast of films.
+Specifically, the IPC penalizes production, circulation as well as consumption of obscene material.127 Similarly, transmission or publication of obscene material in electronic form is punishable under the IT Act.128 What is obscene is defined under the IPC to mean any object which is lascivious or appeals to the prurient interest or if its effect, or (where it comprises two or more distinct items) the effects of any one of its items, is, if taken as a whole, and cited with approval by Delhi High Court in Shrishti School of Art, Design and Technology v.
+Chairman, CBFC W.P.
+(C) 6806 of 2010, Shri Anand Patwardhan v.
+Union of India (UOI) and Anr.
+1998 (I) ALLMR 312 such as to tend to deprave and corrupt persons who are likely, having regard to all relevant circumstances, to read, see or hear the matter contained or embodied in it.